 - Open the peppers and remove the seeds.
-Keep the peppers in warm water for at least 2 hours. - In a pan, fry the sliced garlic.
+Keep the peppers in warm water for at least 2 hours.
+Take the prawn heads off and fry them in a pan.
+Smash them in order to extract all the flavors. - In a pan, fry the sliced garlic.
 Add the hydrated peppers and strain them.
 Cook for 2 mins. - Add the chopped tomatoes, and cook slowly for about 60 mins, until most of the water has evaporated.
 Mix the ingredients and pass through a fine sieve. - Add Knorr Umami and some salt to taste.
 It should reach a pasty texture similar to a puree. - Use this paste for boosting the taste and color of the dish.